kevinnyeo/gitlabcicd/README.md

 <h2>Program Overview:</h2>

-We will be using GitLab CI/CD as a system that helps developers automatically check their code to catch errors and, if everything is okay, <br/>
+We will be using GitLab CI/CD as a system that helps developers automatically check their code to catch errors and automatically release the software without manual work. <br/>
-automatically release their software without manual work.
-It's like having robots that test and deliver your code for you, saving time and reducing errors.<br/>
 <br/>
 Based on the infrastructure layout, the lab will be broken down into the following sections:<br/>